DHI/WaterBench-MIKESHE-Skjern/README.md

 - output
     + MIKE model result data

-:exclamation: ***To run notebooks in this repository, the MapsDK.zip file should be downloaded and extracted, where the folders MapsDK and Skjern_Models are placed in the main WATERBENCH-MIKESHE-SKJERN directory.***
+:exclamation: :exclamation: ***As it appears here, only select input files needed to run the example notebooks are included in the repository.
+To run MIKE SHE simulations, the MapsDK.zip file should be downloaded and extracted, where the folders MapsDK and Skjern_Models are placed in the main WATERBENCH-MIKESHE-SKJERN directory.
+These contain the remaining input files needed for simulation, but are not included here due to file size.***

 ## Introduction